- Campus Services

 - The computer must have a local Recovery Partition present on the internal hard disk (HDD) or Solid State Drive (SSD).

-- The user accounts on the computer must have a "secure token" - meaning the account must be created by the Operating System and not created via an automated script.
-Chapman-deployed Macintosh computers that were imaged prior to macOS 10.13 High Sierra do not meet this criterion and will require an IS&T technician to wipe (erase) the internal drive and reins tall the Operating System from scratch.
+- The user accounts on the computer must have a "secure token," meaning they must be created by the Operating System rather than via an automated script.
+Chapman-deployed Macintosh computers that were imaged prior to macOS 10.13 High Sierra do not meet this criterion and will require an IS&T technician to wipe (erase) the internal drive and reinstall the Operating System from scratch.
 Encryption works in the background

-You can continue to work on your computer during the encryption phase .
-The length of time it takes FileVault to fully encrypt your files depends on the size and type of your drive and how much data is being encrypted.
+You can continue working on your computer during the encryption phase.
+The time it takes FileVault to fully encrypt your files depends on the size and type of your drive and the amount of data being encrypted.

 How does it work?